distributed-mind/dswarm/Readme.md

 the /dht endpoint serves websocket rpc requests

-the /api endpoint serves https curl requests. right now the only implemented rpc call
+the /api endpoint serves https curl requests. right now the only implemented rpc call is "ping"

 its all a work-in-progress. more work to be added soon.